Dark Sun: Reception

 Looking back at the setting, Chris Wilson writing for Time describes the world as a good candidate for television adaptation, "a richly imagined world" with "traces of Dune mixed with Jedi-like powers and a healthy side of murderous human-sized praying mantises".
 John Baichtal of Wired described Athas as "the swords and sorcery equivalent of Mad Max: a desert world where water, steel and kindness are in short supply, where magic destroys the environment and the kings and queens are exclusively evil.
 Elves are untrustworthy merchants and halflings are cannibals.
 New PC races include muls (half-dwarves) and thri-kreen (insect men) add to the setting's uniqueness.
 It's a riot!"

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "Dark Sun is perhaps TSR's most obviously political product.
 Coming as it did in 1991, a year after activists brought the 20th anniversary of Earth Day to the international stage with a multi-million-dollar awareness campaign, it is difficult not to read the campaign setting as a grim warning ...
 30 years later, Dark Sun still feels relevant as a cautionary fable about unchecked power and a disregard for the environment."

+In 2024, Timothy Linward of Wargamer explained that the setting is "what the online discourse calls problematic fiction", noting that "even as Dark Sun is a right-on, pro-environment, tyrant-smashing fantasy, it clumsily reproduces harmful stereotypes, and deploys some of history's worst atrocities as pulp setting material".
+Linward argued that the "current brand" of Dungeons & Dragons could not "handle a setting which draws so much of its strength from moral horrors and challenging ideas".
+He opinioned that publisher Wizards of the Coast's recent approach has been to remove or "attempt to hide" the "problematic elements of its games and their fictions" rather than attempting to engage with the material.